DanieleRizz0/NonLinearOptimization/README.md

 # NonLinearOptimization
-Python implementation of support vector machine and metaheuristic methods for decision models
+A brief article, with Python implementation, about support vector machine and metaheuristic methods for decision models in the non-linear optimisation domain.